James III of Scotland: Rebellion and death at Sauchieburn

 James III was killed at some stage during the course of the battle, although the circumstances of the king's death are unclear, and it took some time to establish with certainty that the king had been killed.
-The 16th-century chroniclers Adam Abell and John Lesley alleged that James III was slain in Milton mill on the Bannock Burn.
+The 16th century chroniclers Adam Abell and John Lesley alleged that James III was slain in Milton mill on the Bannock Burn.
+Each new account added unflattering, but probably invented, details.
 Robert Lindsay of Pitscottie, writing in 1576, states that the king fled to Stirling, but was thrown from his horse and fainted near Milton mill, where he was cared for by the miller and his wife.
 As the retreat of the royal forces to Stirling was taking place, the king came to and called for a priest to make his confession.
 A priest (possibly a servant of Lord Gray, one of the rebel lords) who was passing by asked where the king was and, on being led to the king, stabbed him to death.
-There is no evidence available to corroborate this story, but it has been generally accepted as at least an approximation of the truth.
 George Buchanan says that James fell from his horse whilst fleeing to one of his ships, stationed in the Forth, rather than to Stirling.
 He took refuge in some mills but being overtaken, he was slain there, with a few attendants.
-However, his most recent biography concludes that he was simply killed in the battle.
+There is no evidence available to corroborate any of the sixteenth century allegations of cowardly behaviour, and the subsequent parliamentary account stated only the king "happened to be slain" as a result of his own poor decisions.
+In effect, it argued, the king killed himself, a convenient conclusion for the new regime to reach.
+Yet Norman Macdougall's modern biography notes the indictment of John Ross of Montgrenan at the same parliament alleged the king left the field on Ross's advice and was then killed by unknown vile persons.
+A chest of gold coins and a sword said to have belonged to Robert the Bruce, brought to the field by James III, were recovered in 1489.

 James III was buried beside his queen in front of the high altar of Cambuskenneth Abbey.
 His son and successor, James IV, attended the ceremony and in atonement for his involvement in his father's death, from 1496 appointed a chaplain to sing for the salvation of their souls; records of this continued until the Scottish Reformation.
 The remains of James and Margaret were re-interred under a new stone monument at Queen Victoria's expense in 1865.